MrMiguelillo/ground_truth_GUI/README.md

 Known bugs:
   1) Storing a new seal prototype does not make it appear in the seal list (restarting required).
-  2) Storing a new seal won't automatically catalog the given document, its necesary to do it again.
+  2) Storing a new seal from a document won't automatically catalog the given document, its necesary to do it again.